noaione/nao-manga-rls/README.md

   -r, --revision INTEGER RANGE    The revision of the release, if the number 1
-                                  provided it will not put in the filename [default: 1; x>=1] -hq, --is-high-quality          Whether this is a high quality release --tag / --no-tag                Do exif metadata tagging on the files.
+                                  provided it will not put in the filename [default: 1; x>=1] -hq, --is-high-quality          (DEPRECATED) Whether this is a high quality release
+  -mq, --quality [LQ|HQ]          Image quality of this release.
+  --tag / --no-tag                Do exif metadata tagging on the files.
                                   [default: tag]
   --optimize / --no-optimize      Optimize the images using pingo.  [default: